resurrectethos/citation-verifier/DOCUMENTATION.md

 4.  **Running the Backend:**
     *   `cd` into the `backend` directory.
-    *   Run `wrangler dev` to start the development server for the Cloudflare Worker.
+    *   Run `npm run dev` to start the development server for the Cloudflare Worker.

 ### 2.3.
 Deploying the Application